samfuller01/tiny/README.md

 # License

-This project is licensed under the MIT license.
+This project is available under the MIT license.